sapcc/limes/docs/users/api-v1-specification.md

 Where permission requirements are indicated, they refer to the default policy.
 Limes operators can configure their policy differently, so that certain requests may require other roles or token scopes.

+## Request headers

+### X-Auth-Token

+As with all OpenStack services, this header must contain a Keystone token.

+### X-Limes-Cluster-Id

+Each Limes API is bound to a certain OpenStack cluster, usually the one where it is configured in the service catalog.
+To make a request concerning a domain or project in a different cluster, the `X-Limes-Cluster-Id` header must be given.
+Using this header requires special permission (usually a cloud-admin token) and is only allowed for read operations at this point, although support for cross-cluster write operations may be added at a later point.

 ## GET /v1/domains/:domain\_id/projects
 ## GET /v1/domains/:domain\_id/projects/:project\_id